I’m not dying here!

 “Is it bad?” he asked quietly.

-“Just… don’t look,” Mamoru said, though he himself couldn’t take his eyes off the skeleton before him.
+“Just… don’t look,” Mamoru said, though he himself couldn’t take his eyes off the skeleton.
 “Don’t look.”

-Pilots were young people with keen eyesight and quick reflexes, skilled enough to maneuver a machine many times the speed of a human, brave enough to battle from the sky.
+Pilots were young people with keen eyesight and quick reflexes, skilled enough to maneuver a machine many times the speed of a human, brave enough to battle far above sea or solid ground.
 And this young fighter had been left to rot here with no grave, no memorial, no one to remember them.
 Until wind and rain had washed away their face, their skin, their uniform, any indicator of who they were and what they fought for.

 Mamoru looked into the sockets and wondered if the pilot had had black eyes like his.
 Would his face look the same stripped of all its skin?
 Would the mountain wash him away as easily?